 Published in The State newspaper (Columbia, S.C.)

 It is considerably past time for South Carolina to remove the embattled and divisive Confederate banner from the State House grounds.
 I am a proud Southerner, and the banner to me, at one time at least, was an symbol of regional pride, unencumbered by racial unpleasantries in the simpler world view of my younger self.
 Like many boys growing up in the Deep South, I was fascinated with the Civil War.
 I revered the many brilliant Southern generals – Lee and Jackson and Longstreet and Stuart.
 I admired the tenacity, the roar and dash of that overmatched army in Grey and the valiant way they fought against overwhelming odds.
-For many in this great State – those of us whose relatives fought and died under that banner some 140 years ago – the Confederate Battle Flag represents sacrifice, fierce loyalty to State and an unyielding commitment to independence – not unlike the traits displayed by other, more distant relatives who fought for this Country’s sovereignty in the late 18th Century against a hostile and oppressive Great Britain.
+For many in this great State – those of us whose relatives fought and died under that banner some 140 years ago – the Confederate Battle Flag represented sacrifice, fierce loyalty to State and an unyielding commitment to independence – not unlike the traits displayed by other, more distant relatives who fought for this country’s sovereignty in the late 18th Century against a hostile and oppressive Great Britain.

 However, for the African American community in South Carolina, some 30 percent of the population, I know the flag stands for quite another thing altogether.
-It represents menacing bands of robed Klansmen – thugs eager to flex their collective muscle, yet too cowardly to show their faces.
+It represents human bondage, oppression, menacing bands of robed Klansmen – thugs eager to flex their collective muscle, yet too cowardly to show their faces.
 It represents a system of “separate but equal” – a concept so full of lies in the Jim Crow South that it would be laughable were it not so tragic.
 It represents fear and oppression and cruelty.